FelixKrueger/reStrainingOrder/Docs/README.md

 Positions printed to THE CHR1 MATRIX in total:	5,506,653
 ```

-Not that only positions that have single `REF/ALT` genotype were considered (i.e. positions with several ALT positions for different strains (e.g. `REF: A`, `ALT: C,T`) were skipped for simplicity.
+**PLease note** that only positions that have a single `REF/ALT` genotype were considered (i.e. positions with several ALT positions for different strains (e.g. `REF: A`, `ALT: C,T`) were skipped for simplicity.
+Also positions where the reference sequence did not have a DNA bas and positions with no hight confidence SNP call in any of the strains were skipped entirely.
 In total, the chr1 matrix file contains ~5.5 million positions that were of high quality in one or more strains.

 **SNP folder**